 Board of Directors

-Purpose: to create programs designed to promote continued education within the polished concrete industry.
+Purpose: To create programs designed to promote continued education within the polished concrete industry.
 To educate contractors, architects, business owners and the general public on what is and isn’t polished concrete.
 To create integrity in procedure and product applications.
 The educational program shall constantly be evaluated for effectiveness and content.

-Purpose: to generate, consider and review all marketing opportunities for the Association taking into account costs, market shares, and effectiveness of such opportunities.
+Purpose: To generate, consider and review all marketing opportunities for the Association taking into account costs, market shares, and effectiveness of such opportunities.
 To develop mechanisms for spreading the main goal of the Association--which is to educate and promote the advancement of quality polished concrete.
 To identify trade shows within the industry for participation which furthers the Mission of the CPAA, education, and membership.
 This would include dates, times, costs, value, etc.

 Purpose: To create a thorough evaluation, definition, and general guideline of what is and isn’t polished concrete for the industry.
 To create papers, procedures and processes to further define necessary definitions.
 This committee operates as a consensus committee and is open to nonmembers of the CPAA.